 kubectl -n bookinfo apply -f https://raw.githubusercontent.com/solo-io/gloo-mesh-use-cases/main/policy-demo/productpage-with-curl.yaml

-4. Deploy Bookinfo with the ratings and reviews-v3 services in cluster2.
+4. Deploy Bookinfo with the ratings and reviews-v3 services in the second cluster.

 # deploy reviews and ratings services